DanielRudCallesen/SecureMessaging/README.md

    - When a user disconnects, it doesn't say that a user has disconnected.
    - You wouldn't be able to send messages to that user again.
    - It occurs an error
+   - Bug 4:
+   - Is able to login with a user that is currently logged in.